Small Network Growth

 Protocol Analysis

-When a network growth is in progress, it is important to understand the type of traffic that will be crossing the network including current traffic flow.
-If the types of traffic are not known; a protocol analyzer can help recognize the traffic and its source.
+When network growth is in progress, it is important to understand the type of traffic that will be crossing the network, including current traffic flow.
+If the types of traffic are not known, a protocol analyzer can help recognize the traffic and its source.

-During peak hours try to capture the network traffic to find out the traffic types.
-Also, perform capture on different network segments for better understand.
+During peak hours, try to capture the network traffic to determine the traffic types.
+Also, perform capture on different network segments to better understand.
 The figure below illustrates the network analyzer for different segments.

-The protocol analyzer is analyzing the bases of its source and destination as well as the type of traffic sending to the destination.
-The analysis can be used to make decisions on how to manage the traffic efficiently when relocating a server.
+The protocol analyzer analyses the bases of its source and destination and the type of traffic sent to the destination.
+The analysis can be used to decide how to manage the traffic efficiently when relocating a server.

 Employee Network Utilization

-During Network Growth, it is very necessary for a network administrator to understand; how network usage is going to change.
-In addition to understanding changing traffic trends, a network administrator must also be aware of how network use is changing.
+During Network Growth, a network administrator must understand how network usage will change.
+In addition to understanding changing traffic trends, a network administrator must know how network use changes.

-The small network administrator has the capability to get “snapshots” of employee application use for an important part of the employee workforce from time to time.
+The small network administrator can get “snapshots” of employee applications used for an essential part of the employee workforce occasionally.
 These snapshots may contain information about:

 - Both Network and Non-Network work application